 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-While working in Rome, you will enroll in a required 1- or 6-credit academic internship seminar with other IES interns.
-You'll learn about and discuss:
+While working in Rome, you'll choose a required 1- or 6-credit academic internship seminar with other IES Interns.
+Topics include:

-You also can enroll in an optional 3-credit Italian language course taught at the IES Abroad Center.
+You can also enroll in an optional 3-credit Italian language course taught at the Center.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-IN 395B Leading Across Cultures 6-Credit Internship Seminar
+IN 395-B Leading Across Cultures Internship Seminar 6-credits

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Rome, it will feel like home.

-Live with other IES Abroad students, or have the option of living with a local university student, which provides more opportunities to engage in local culture and activities.
+Live with other IES interns, or have the option of living with a local university student, which provides more opportunities to engage in local culture and activities.

-Apartments are furnished, single-sex, and generally accommodate four to six students, with two IES Abroad students sharing a bedroom.
+Apartments are furnished, single-sex, and generally accommodate four to six IES Interns, with two students sharing a bedroom.
 Internet access is available.
-Meals are not included, but apartments offer equipped kitchens.
+Meals are not included, but apartments offer fully-equipped kitchens.
 If you are interested in improving your language proficiency, you may opt to sign an Italian-only language pledge with your roommates.